ARTbio/GalaxyKickStart/README.md

 Galaxy will be avaible on http port 80 (proxy NGINX) on the [targethost] ip.

 # Installing Galaxy NGS tools
+This procedure assumes Galaxy has already been installed and configured (for instance with the procedures described above).
 If you want to install galaxy tools, change the [targethost] and [targetuser] for the IP and user of the target machine respectively, and execute:
 ```
 cd ansible-artimed/roles/artimed_extras/
 GALAXY_USER="galaxy" GALAXY_PORT="80" ansible-playbook -u targetuser -i "targethost," tools.yml -vvvv
 ```
-Be sure that Galaxy is running and available in http port 80 with the Operation System user galaxy, otherwise change the previous command accordingly.

 # Alterative install - Vagrant
 Before continue you must install Vagrant (www.vagrantup.com) and a vagrant compatible Virtual Box (www.virtualbox.org).